 Extermination of this ransomware can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option

-Methods to restore files locked by CRBR Encryptor
+Methods to restore files encrypted by CRBR Encryptor ransomware

 Workaround 1: Use file recovery software

 It’s important to know that the CRBR Encryptor ransomware creates copies of your files and encrypts them.
 In the meanwhile, the original files get deleted.
 There are applications out there that can restore the removed data.
 You can utilize tools like Stellar Data Recovery for this purpose.
 The newest version of the ransomware under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.

 First and foremost, this is a great way of recovering your files.
 It’s only applicable, though, if you have been backing up the information stored on your machine.
 If so, do not fail to benefit from your forethought.

 Workaround 3: Use Shadow Volume Copies

 In case you didn’t know, the operating system creates so-called Shadow Volume Copies of every file as long as System Restore is activated on the computer.
 As restore points are created at specified intervals, snapshots of files as they appear at that moment are generated as well.
 Be advised this method does not ensure the recovery of the latest versions of your files.
 It’s certainly worth a shot though.
 This workflow is doable in two ways: manually and through the use of an automatic solution.
 Let’s first take a look at the manual process.